 Saffron goes through this both in- and out-of-universe.
 The crew is uncertain as to whether or not she's an absolute sociopath, or if she's got some redeeming qualities.
 Mal, at least, seems to be convinced that at least part of her breakdown in "Trash" was genuine.

-Better on DVD: Because you can watch the episodes in the right order, and without them being preempted by baseball games.
+Better on DVD: Because you can watch the episodes in the right order, and without them being preempted by baseball games, and see three episodes that were never even aired in the first place.

-Complete Monster: Despite his initial appearance as an avuncular old man, Adelai Niska is quickly revealed to be the most vicious character in the series.
-A sadist with a love of personally conducting Cold-Blooded Torture on his victims, Niska is proud of his feared reputation amongst the criminal community and is obsessed with ensuring the horror stories surrounding him are all true.
-When he first meets the crew of Serenity in "The Train Job", Niska shows off the mutilated corpse of his wife's nephew to solidify his reputation in their eyes and to show them what price they'll pay should they fail him.
-After commissioning the crew to steal important cargo from an Alliance train, the crew is horrified to realize that what they've stolen is the medicine needed to treat a city full of sick settlers.
-In his next appearance in "War Stories," Niska carves up another failed employee, before getting his hands on Mal and Wash, whom he proceeds to torture for hours.
+Adelai Niska is a Soft-Spoken Sadist proud of his feared reputation amongst the criminal community, and is obsessed with ensuring the horror stories surrounding him are all true.
+When he first meets the crew of Serenity in "The Train Job", Niska shows off the mutilated corpse of his wife's nephew to solidify his reputation in their eyes and to show them what price they'll pay should they fail him in stealing a shipment of medicine intended for sick settlers.
+In his next appearance, in "War Stories," Niska carves up another failed employee, before getting his hands on Mal and Wash, whom he proceeds to torture for hours.
 Eventually Zoe, Mal's first mate and Wash's wife, offers to buy Niska's captives off of him, but Niska tells her that with the money she has, she can only afford one of them and tries to force her into a Sadistic Choice.
 When Zoe ruins his fun by immediately picking her husband, he responds by saying there is enough money for some of Captain Reynolds.
 He then cuts off Mal's ear and gives it to her.
-Niska spends the remainder of the episode torturing Mal to death, only to use advanced technology to bring him back to life so Niska can have the pleasure of torturing Mal to death for days.
+Niska then starts torturing Mal to death, only to use advanced technology to bring him back to life so Niska can have the pleasure of torturing Mal to death for days.